 Arts & Rec

-Palm Beach County manages 81 parks which offer more than 8,000 acres of land to explore by bike, boat, foot or horse.
-The county also has more than 200 cultural organizations which count an average of 4 million members and guests annually by hosting 42,000 concerts, exhibitions, festivals and performances throughout the year.
+Palm Beach County manages 81 parks that offer more than 8,000 acres of land to explore by bike, boat, foot or horse.
+The county also has more than 200 cultural organizations that count an average of 4 million members and guests annually by hosting 42,000 concerts, exhibitions, festivals and performances throughout the year.
 This gives the county an economic impact of $250 million.

 The modern-day PC was created in Boca Raton in 1981.
 It was called the "Acorn", which became the standard computer in the industry and was named “Machine of the Year” by Time magazine.
 Just south of Palm Beach County, Miami Beach was the first to install an ATM which was originally intended for rollerbladers.

 Some of the wealthiest people in the country live on Jupiter Island.
 It has some of the most expensive and luxurious houses and its private-lifestyle residents have the highest per capita income in the U.S. The island of Palm Beach is also home to Billionaire's Row, Worth Avenue and the Mar-a-lago.
 The county itself is home to 18 of the state's 42 wealthiest people according to Forbes.
 Tourism, exports and trade boost the local economy tremendously, for example, the Port of Palm Beach moves $7 billion worth of commodities each year and contributes $260 million in business revenue.

 Golf & Sport Capitals